 Thousands of delicate, orange-hued wings gracefully flutter, somewhat randomly, about Santa Cruz County, each traveling to a place Beyond Your Wildest Dreams.
 Tucked away on the west side of our picturesque county is Natural Bridges State Park, home to California’s only State Monarch Preserve.
 There, thousands of monarchs gather together to overwinter in a sheltered canyon.
 Meandering down the boardwalk path to the Monarch Grove, it’s imperative to keep your eyes peeled for clusters of butterflies hanging from the branches above.

 Camouflaged among the eucalyptus leaves, monarch butterflies migrate here seeking shelter and food to sustain them during the winter months.
-With monarch season ranging from mid-October until mid-February, reaching peak numbers at the end of October and through the month of November, Natural Bridges State Park offers guided tours for those interested in understanding more about these winged beauties of our environment.
-Don’t fret if you can’t make it to a guided tour though; signposts along the path, copiously filled with monarch knowledge, will help you feel like an expert after a self-guided tour!
+With monarch season ranging from mid-October until mid-February, reaching peak numbers at the end of October and through the month of November, Natural Bridges State Park offers self-guided tours for those interested in viewing and understanding more about these winged beauties of our environment.
+Park volunteers are available in the grove to answer questions and help visitors spot the butterflies.
+Don’t fret if there is not a volunteer around; signposts along the path, copiously filled with monarch knowledge, will help you feel like an expert after a self-guided tour!
+And if the visitor center is open, the friendly and knowledgeable staff will also be happy to answer any questions.
 You can also spy the monarchs at nearby Lighthouse Field State Beach, where the butterflies find winter warmth amidst the towering eucalyptus trees.
 The dappled light shining between their branches supplies a gentle warmth, sending the butterflies into spectacular flight!

 Soaring above, it’s easy to spot their speckled bodies and orange wings, laced with black veins.
 Their bright colors are a warning to would-be predators; their colors say, “Beware, I’m poisonous!”
 Their toxin comes with a diet of milkweed consumed as a caterpillar, which they retain in their system through metamorphosis from caterpillar to chrysalis and their adult butterfly form.
 Milkweed is the caterpillars’ only source of nutrients, so these plants are essential for the survival of the species.